 The simplest way to treat a food allergy is to eliminate the offending food from your diet.
 For food intolerance, the offended food can be limited for a period of time and then start to reintroduce in small doses.

-In terms of IBS, a low-FODMAP diet has shown to be extremely effective.
-You can find the entire low-FODMAP protocol along with references on our blog post.
+In terms of IBS, a low FODMAP diet has shown to be extremely effective.
+You can find the entire low FODMAP protocol along with references here.

-With that said, it is important to seek professional advice from a qualified gut health Dietitian before you eliminate or reintroduce foods to your diet!
+With that said, it is essential to seek professional advice from a qualified dietitian specialising in gut health before eliminating or reintroducing foods to your diet.

 Summary